top of page

 Given the ongoing increase in life sentences and the escalating minimum tariffs, we urge the government to review sentence lengths, establish more comprehensive structures to address the needs of prisoners serving lengthy tariffs and support their constructive rehabilitation during their time in custody.

-From the Long-Term High Security Estate until release and beyond, it is more crucial than ever to shed light on the challenges and difficulties prisoners and families continue to face behind prison walls, upon release, and in their reintegration into society.
+From the start of imprisonment to release and beyond, it is more crucial than ever to shed light on the challenges and difficulties prisoners and families continue to face behind prison walls, upon release, and in their reintegration into society.

-Our network is fully aware of the need for sensitivity and assistance for individuals serving IPP and life sentences, and it lies at the heart of our mission.
-Through our platform, we aim to educate those who come into contact with our network about life and IPP sentences and their impact on others.
+Our network is fully aware of the need for sensitivity and assistance for individuals serving life sentences, and it lies at the heart of our mission.
+Through our platform, we aim to educate those who come into contact with our network about life sentences and their impact on others.

 OUR CAMPAIGN

-Our campaign is committed to raising awareness about the far-reaching consequences of life and IPP sentences, shedding light on their hidden conditions, and advocating for the reform of these sentences.
+Our campaign is committed to raising awareness about the far-reaching consequences of life sentences, shedding light on their hidden conditions, and advocating for the reform of these sentences.

 Effective Sentencing, Reviewing Policies, Progression and Reform: Many countries have implemented limits on the duration of life sentences and require regular assessments for potential release after a specified number of years.
 The underlying principle is to allow for the rehabilitative effects of imprisonment and recognise the potential for personal transformation.
-However, in the UK, the length of life sentences has more than doubled in recent decades, with a substantial proportion of the prison population serving life sentences, and for many, these sentences are longer than they have been alive.
-Our campaign advocates for effective sentencing and the implementation of sentence reviews for life-sentenced prisoners who have demonstrated significant improvement.
+However, in the UK, the length of life sentences has more than doubled in recent decades, with a substantial proportion of the prison population serving some type of life sentence, and for many, these sentences are longer than they have been alive.
+Our campaign advocates for effective sentencing and the implementation of sentence reviews for life-sentenced prisoners.
 We emphasise the importance of providing rehabilitative resources to support prisoners and facilitate their progress.
 Instead of merely punishing prisoners more severely, we advocate for sentencing rules that facilitate rehabilitation and positive change.
 Moreover, we are dedicated to promoting the reform of life sentence conditions and influencing sentencing and progression policies that are currently depriving individuals of hope for rebuilding their lives during and after imprisonment.

 Programmes Supporting Life Sentenced Prisoners: Currently, the UK prison system denies funding for higher education based on the stage of a prisoner's sentence.
 This policy has severe consequences for individuals who are limited in their opportunities to learn at certain stages of their sentence.
 We support the campaigns and organisations working to change this policy and urge the government to take action.
 In the absence of higher education services and courses, we aim to develop and promote tailored programmes and workshops specifically for life-sentenced prisoners.
 These initiatives play a crucial role in supporting individuals throughout their sentences, especially in the early stages and in the Long-Term High Security Estate.
-Life-sentenced prisoners, particularly those who may feel wrongfully convicted, face significant marginalisation within the prison community.
-They require a distinct approach that offers tailored support to help them navigate their sentences, rather than being solely evaluated based on perceived risk.
+Life-sentenced prisoners require a distinct approach that offers tailored support to help them navigate their sentences, rather than being solely evaluated based on perceived risk.
 We are eager to collaborate with organisations that can provide these types of programmes and resources.
 Additionally, we aim to enhance the skill set of prison officials to better support those serving life sentences, highlighting the benefits of providing comprehensive care and support, which can foster improved relationships, prison safety, and morale.

 Maintaining Connection: Having digital skills is crucial for individuals re-entering society from the prison system.
 Research shows that access to technology is essential for prisoners, particularly those serving life sentences.
 It's imperative to advocate for technology access for such individuals, enabling them to stay updated on current affairs, maintain connections with the outside world, and engage with developments.
 By enabling communication with the outside world, we can prevent institutionalisation and mental stagnation, significantly improving prisoners mental well-being and reducing isolation.
 Denying prisoners access to digital tools only hampers their ability to function effectively in the modern world upon their release.

-Inside Information: Policies within prisons and the process of progression can be complex and difficult to navigate, even for those with experience and knowledge of the system.
-Policies frequently change, and information on practices can be unclear, causing distress, discouragement, and confusion among prisoners and their loved ones.
-Our platform provides guidance on the protocols of various processes, providing information on sentence plans, pre-tariff sifts, categorisation, parole, licence conditions, and recall.
+Inside Information: Prison policies and progression processes can be intricate and challenging to navigate, even for those familiar with the system.
+Frequent policy changes, unclear information about practices, and stagnation in sentence plans can cause distress, discouragement, and confusion for both prisoners and their loved ones.
+Our platform provides guidance on the protocols of various processes, including information on pre-tariff sifts, categorisation, risk assessments, courses, parole, licence conditions, and recall.

 If we neglect to reform the practices concerning life sentences, the consequences will lead to less safe prisons and communities.
 It is of utmost importance to provide prisoners with hope and opportunities for redemption.
 Otherwise, upon release, they might be in their later years, lacking vital life skills and meaningful relationships that could showcase their transformation beyond the crime for which they were imprisoned.